nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

 The procedure will be illustrated by determining all four reactions in the following frame (note that by inspection it is stable and statically determinate).
 Each reaction will be determined seperately and independently.
-For each, the virtual deflected shape will be drawn underneath the structure and key displacements will be shown.
+For each, the virtual deflected shape will be drawn below the structure and key displacements will be shown.

 <div class="admonition important">
 For each deflected shape, the displacement corresponding to the action desired will be assigned the value '1' (with no units).
 It will be labelled on the drawing as '1*' to remind us that this is a virtual displacement.
 <P/>
-The value '1' is used, as this slightly simplifies the solution of the equations.
+The value '1' is used as this slightly simplifies the solution of the resulting equations.
 </div>

 ![Figure](../../images/virtualwork/virtualdisplacement/introduction/reactions-eg-0.svg)